michaelscottengineer-beep/squareup-clone/README.md

 ```

 # NOTE
 If you change the port of server.
-Please change ViTE_BASE_URL too!
+Please change VITE_BASE_URL too!